Petrol, diesel prices rise again amid volatility in oil market | english.lokmat.com

 Petrol, diesel prices rise again amid volatility in oil market

-New Delhi, Oct 1 Petrol and diesel prices rose simultaneously for the second straight day on Friday amidst ...
+New Delhi, Oct.
+Oct 5 The prices of petrol and diesel rose simultaneously again on Tuesday amidst volatility ...

-New Delhi, Oct 1 Petrol and diesel prices rose simultaneously for the second straight day on Friday amidst volatility in global oil prices with benchmark crude remaining at a high level of over $78 a barrel.
+New Delhi, Oct.
+Oct 5 The prices of petrol and diesel rose simultaneously again on Tuesday amidst volatility in the global oil prices with benchmark crude increasing to above $80 a barrel.

 OMCs had preferred to maintain their watch prices on global oil situation before making any revision in prices.
 This is the reason why petrol prices were not revised for last three weeks.
 But extreme volatility in global oil price movement has now pushed OMCs to effect the increase.

-The wait and watch plan of OMCs had come to the relief of consumers earlier as no revision came during a period when crude price were on the rise over shortfall in US production and inventories and a pick up in demand.
-This would have necessitated about Re 1 increase in price of petrol and diesel.

-In Mumbai, the petrol price increased by 21 paisa per litre to Rs 107.99 per litre, while diesel rates rose to about Rs 97.80 a litre.
+In Mumbai, the petrol price rose by 25 paisa per litre to over Rs 108.67 per litre, while diesel rates increased close to Rs 98.80 a litre.

-Across the country as well, petrol and diesel increased between 20-30 paisa per litre but their retail rates varied depending on the level of local taxes in the state.
+Across the country as well, petrol and diesel increased between 20-30 paisa per litre but their retail rates varied depending on the level of local taxes.

 Fuel prices in the country have been hovering at record levels on account of 41 increases in its retail rates since April this year.
 It fell on few occasions but largely remained stable.

-After rising over a three-year-high level of $80 a barrel earlier this week, global benchmark has now come down to $78 a barrel.
+After rising over three year high level of $80 a barrel earlier this week, global benchmark came down to $78 a barrel and now is again up to $81 a barrel while OPEC+ deciding to stick to its marginal production easing plan and market remaining tight.

-Oil rates are up 2 per cent for the week and this is the fifth weekly gain.
-Since September 5, when both petrol and diesel prices were revised, the price of petrol and diesel in the international market is higher by around $6-7 per barrel as compared to average prices during August.
+Since September 5, when both petrol and diesel prices were revised, the price of petrol and diesel in the international market is higher by around $8-9 per barrel as compared to average prices during August.

 Under the pricing formula adopted by oil companies, rates of petrol and diesel are to be reviewed and revised by them on a daily basis.
 The new prices becomes effective from morning at 6 a.m.